RoMonforte/SimpsonsAPI/README.md

 | debute locations | A list of objects with the names and url to the locations that debuted in this episode. |

 ## 🏟️🏛️ Locations
-There is a total of x locations sorted by id.
+There is a total of 3 locations sorted by id.

 | Key     | Type    | Description |
 | :---:   | :---:   | :---:       |